Our office is open Monday through Friday, 8 a.m. to 5 p.m. Central Time.

 Posted: December 27, 2018

-There's lots of misinformation and old wives' tales about machine milking. _x000D_ _x000D_ If you've got just a few goats, you probably won't save much time, but milking by machine, even a few goats, is easier than hand milking.
-With more goats it's both more time efficient and physically less exhausting.
+There's lots of misinformation and old wives' tales about machine milking. _x000D_ _x000D_ If you've got just a few goats, you probably won't save much time, but milking by machine, even a few goats,

 Read more »